 A federal loan servicer is a company the U.S. Department of Education assigns to handle the billing and other services on a federal student loan.
 The loan servicer works with the borrower on repayment options and other tasks related to federal student loans.

-- Borrowers can find their federal loan servicer by logging into your dashboard at StudentAid.gov.
-If you have never borrowed or have just recently borrowed your first federal loan, your loan servicer may not have been assigned yet.
+- Borrowers can find their federal loan servicer by logging into the StudentAid.gov dashboard.
+If you have just recently borrowed your first federal loan, your loan servicer may not have been assigned yet.
 Your loan servicer will be in contact with you once assigned.

 - Borrowers cannot select their loan servicer

 - Student and parent borrowers may be assigned to different loan servicers.

 The U.S. Department of Education uses several different loan servicers to manage federal student loans.
 Current loan servicers and website and contact information

 - Apply for deferments or forbearances

 - A name, address or phone number changes